Applicable OEM Head Unit Models

 All of the above models use Subaru's 14-pin harness for the power and speaker connections to the head unit (radio).
 You will need my 14-pin "forward" harness (link).

 Mine has both illumination/dimmer wires (which the JDM HVAC panel requires).
 No other harness manufacturer includes the dimmer wire.
-This harness will connect to your new HU's harness, and also to the three wires on my i88 harness.
-Discounted price is $7.00 when ordered with the i88 harness.
+You'll wire this harness to your new HU's power/speaker harness, and also to the three wires on my i88 harness.
+Discounted price is $6.00 when ordered with the i88 harness.

 If you already have a 14-pin harness (Metra 70-8901, Scosche SU03B, or similar) check it — you'll find that it only has 13 positions populated.
 I can supply the missing orange/white wire (with the proper pin) for $2.